 Why you will love this pumpkin bread with cream cheese frosting

 - Whisk the wet ingredients.
-Start by whisking the brown sugar, granulated sugar, and eggs.
+Start by whisking the brown sugar, granulated sugar, eggs, and vanilla extract.
 Then add the vegetable oil, yogurt, milk, and pumpkin puree and whisk.

 - Combine.
 Add the dry ingredients to the wet ingredients and whisk until combined.